 - For single women and lesbian couples using donor sperm.

 Your initial consultation will determine if you are a suitable candidate for IUI.
 At least one of your fallopian tubes must be healthy enough, which we can determine using a variety of methods such as laparoscopy and dye test, HyCoSy or HSG (Hysterosalpingogram).
 If you are using your own partner’s sperm he will need to have a semen analysis.
-If you will be using donor sperm it will be reassuring to know that all donor sperm has already been carefully analysed, quarantined safely for at least six months, and deemed suitable and healthy.
+All donor sperm has already been carefully analysed, quarantined safely for at least six months, and deemed suitable and healthy.

 The success rate for IUI is only 7%-10% per treatment, so you may have to be prepared for a number of IUI procedures unless you decide at any point to move to other fertility treatment options such as IVF.